-2019 2018
+2020 2019

-Balance at 1 January 283,339 187,903
+Balance at 1 January 1,218,276 283,339

-Transfers 1,008,197 170,100
+Transfers 59,161 1,008,197

-Additions 114,439 23,269
+Additions 262,543 114,439

-Disposals (-) (195,463) (96,209)
+Disposals (-) (247,839) (195,463)

-Depreciation expense (119) (80)
+Depreciation expense (7) (119)

-Translation difference 8,022 2,307
+Translation difference 12,025 8,022

-Allowance for impairment (-) (139) (3,951)
+Allowance for impairment (-) (1,553) (139)

-Balance as at 31 December 1,218,276 283,339
+Balance as at 31 December 1,302.606 1.218.276

 Investment in a structured entity whose details are given in Note 4 is classified within the scope of "IFRS 5 Assets Held for Sale and Discontinued Operations" since prior period.
-As stated in the same footnote, the Bank's and Türkiye Sınai Kalkınma Bankası A.Ş.'s shares' nominal values in company share increased from TL 6 to TL 461,833 and TL 1 to TL 64,403 respectively and this amount is located in the line of transfers.
+As stated in the same footnote, the Bank's and Türkiye Sınai Kalkınma Bankası A.Ş.'s shares' nominal values in company share increased from TL 6 to TL 461,833 and TL 1 to TL 64,403 respectively.
+This amount is classified under line of transfers in previous period.
 On the other hand, an international investment bank is authorised as a sales advisor in the current period for the sale of the relevant company or the shares owned by the company and in this context, necessary works related to the sale and negotiations with potential investors will be initiated.

 The other assets classified as "non current assets held for sale" primarily comprise real estates acquired by the Group against its impaired receivables.
 The related real estates subject to sale are announced on the Group's website.
 Announcements are made by using newspaper ads and similar media.
 Impairment losses provided on real estates held for sale were determined based on the appraisals of independent appraisal firms.
-The change balance in the current period includes TL 330,000 of real estate acquired due to a receivable classified as non current assets held for sale during the period while being monitored under other assets.